 There's nothing like a savory pie on a cool winter night.
 My Cheddar Apple Chicken Pot Pie is a light take on a savory pie, as many savory pies are filled with rich fillings.
 This is the type of dinner that can be prepped ahead of time and reheated easily!
 I love having leftovers and this is just the kind of recipe that provides the best leftovers!
 Reheating a slice of pie is so easy and and it tastes just as good as the first time it was baked.

-So, I thought I would share the recipe for my Cheddar Apple Chicken Pot Pie with you here.
 This easy savory pot pie recipe is on the healthier side compared to a traditional chicken pot pie.
 The filling is not a cream based filling, but instead a chicken broth filling so it makes it very light and healthy.
 I fill this pie with chicken broth, spices, apples, chicken, and cheddar cheese.
-Serve it with a salad, side of corn, or roasted sweet potatoes!
-Get the recipe below for my Cheddar Apple Chicken Pot Pie below.
+Serve it with a salad like my Simple Green Salad or Maple Bacon Brussels Sprouts.

-- Do not over mix your pie dough.
+• Do not over mix your pie dough.
 As soon as the dough comes together, make sure to stop your mixer.
 You can mix it by hand a little bit if need be.
-But, you shouldn’t have super smooth pie dough that resembles cookie dough.
-You want the roughness in there because that’s what helps create the flakey crust.
+But, you shouldn't have super smooth pie dough that resembles cookie dough.
+You want the roughness in there because that's what helps create the flakey crust.
+For more tips on how to make the perfect pie crust, check out my All Butter Pie Crust article.

-226 grams ( cups) organic all purpose flour
+226 grams (1 2/3 cups plus 2 tablespoons) organic all purpose flour

 3/4 cup (170 grams) organic salted butter, cold